Scan time: 2-3 minutes / Read time: 3-5 minutes

 Anika writes a Sunday newsletter about regional Indian home cooking.

-Each issue maps a dish from one village most cookbooks skip.
+Each issue maps one dish from a small village most cookbooks skip.

 To her, the real India lives in village kitchens, not restaurant menus.